 - Roosevelt Memorial

-Our family’s trip was in the fall, but this spot is a can’t-miss in spring months when the cherry blossoms are in bloom (as long as you are ok with crowds).
+Our family’s trip was in the fall, but this spot is a can’t-miss in spring months when the cherry blossoms are in bloom (just be prepared for large crowds).

 National Museum of African American History and Culture